Marlene Kanga: Diversity and equity work

 Kanga has published and given talks on how to improve diversity in engineering, and been an activist working towards improved equity in STEMM, as well as how to improve innovation.

 Kanga was Chair, Engineers Australia National Committee for Women in Engineering in 2008-2009, leading many initiatives including the Year of Women in Engineering in 2007.

 As President of WFEO, women gained greater visibility and participation during her term as President and she initiated the international GREE Award for women engineers.

 Kanga leads initiatives for women in STEM at UNESCO and the UN.
 She was a member of the UNESCO STEM and Gender Advancement (SAGA) Project Advisory Group from 2014-2018 that developed guidance for national policies for the women in STEM.
 She has presented statements on the importance of women in STEM, including to address climate change at the UN.

 A former Vice President of the International Network of Women Engineers and Scientists, Kanga hosted its inaugural Asia Pacific Nation Network meeting in 2011 that has grown successfully to 16 women in engineering organisations, including more than 10 that were established since 2011.

 Kanga has developed a strategic framework to transform the culture of engineering organisations to be more diverse and inclusive, that emphasises the importance of leadership and which has been used successfully by many organisations.

 Kanga also promotes a broad diversity agenda beyond binary definitions of gender for a diverse workforce that is inclusive irrespective of age, ethnicity, sexual orientation and other human characteristics.

+She was a member of the Advisory Committee, Chief Executive Women that prepared a report on this topic.

 When describing her work, the 2017 president of Engineers Australia commented, "In what has been a very male dominated forum, Marlene's clarity of vision and purpose won through".Kanga was one of the only women engineer to receive an AO in 2022, with no other women engineers receiving an AO between 2017 and 2022.
 She says: "This recognition is very important, especially as a role model for young people and women and girls, to consider engineering as a career that makes a positive difference for our world.
 It is also important for Australia to recognise the important contributions that overseas-born Australians can and are making".
 In commenting on ways that companies could promote engineering to women, she said:"It is difficult to promote engineering to women if they are not offered the chance of sustainable, lifelong careers.
 I cannot truthfully say that they will have wonderful careers when I know they’re going to face so many barriers.
 What companies need to do is bring women back after they start a family, giving them flexible working and job-sharing opportunities.
 They need to be encouraged and supported into finding a good work-life balance."